- Chart

 Total Addressable Market (TAM)

-The TAM for battery recycling and materials is estimated to be in the hundreds of billions, expected to reach $100-$200 billion by 2030 (depending on source).
-ABTC aims to capture a portion of this market through its recycling operations and lithium production.
+The TAM for battery recycling and battery materials is substantial and rapidly growing, estimated to be in the tens to hundreds of billions of dollars annually, driven by the exponential growth of the EV market.
+ABTC is positioning itself to capture a share of this market by offering innovative and sustainable solutions.

 Upturn SWOT Analysis